mindersec/minder/docs/docs/tutorials/remediations.md

 ## Goal

-The goal of this tutorial is to show how can Minder automatically fix repository settings that do not align with the profile settings and reconcile the repository with the profile.
+The goal of this tutorial is to show how show how Minder can ensure that enrolled repos have secret scanning enabled.
+Secret scanning is one of several settings which can be managed by Minder.
+When you apply a Minder policy to enrolled repositories, it will remediate (fix) the setting if it is changed to violate the policy.

 ## Prerequisites